Banggéra

 In Philippine architecture, the banggéra, also known as the bánggerahán, is a feature in a kitchen or dining room of a bahay kubo or bahay na bato, originating from a time when public drainage systems were still uncommon.

-Basically a counter space made of slatted wood that protrudes from the kitchen or dining room to the back lawn, it would serve as the house's dish-washing space and air-drying rack for newly washed cookware, kitchen utensils, and tableware before these were stored in a sideboard (platera) or cupboard (pamingganan).
-Newly washed cups would typically be inverted on the ends of wooden sticks and the plates placed between or above the slats.
+As a counter space made of slatted wood that protrudes from the kitchen or dining room to the back lawn, it serves as the space for the dish-washing and air-drying of cookware, kitchen utensils, and tableware before they are stored in a sideboard (platera) or cupboard (pamingganan).
+Newly washed cups are typically inverted on the ends of wooden sticks and the plates are placed between or above the slats.

 Because the banggéra is made of slatted wood, it is a source of natural light that enters the counter space.